Noah-dev2217/fascinatecopy-second-brain/README.md

 ---

-## The 30-minute happy path
+## The path

-Open these three files in order.
+Open these files in order.
 Don't skip ahead.

 1. **`INSTALL.md`** — install prerequisites and create your vault (~15 minutes)
 2. **`FIRST_INGEST.md`** — drop in your first source and watch the wiki form (~15 minutes)
+3. **`USING_IT.md`** — the daily habits, weekly rhythm, and reusable prompts that turn this into a real second brain (read once, reference often)
-3. **`template/CLAUDE.md`** — read this once you have a working vault, so you understand the conventions
+4. **`template/CLAUDE.md`** — the conventions the agent follows.
+Read once you have a working vault so you understand what's been baked in.

+Files 1–2 get you running.
+File 3 is what determines whether the vault actually compounds value over time or sits unused after a week.

 ---